neithernut/git-dit/git-dit.1.md

 The initial message will not be part of the branch it may refer to at some point, and git-dit tools will not advance a branch if a new issue is created.

+Each issue has a "head" reference, which references an "upstream" state of an issue.
+Metadata, such as assignments and the issue's status, is accumulated from an issue's reference towards the issue's initial commit.
+Additionally, a maintainer may use the "head" reference to communicate acceptance of some discussion point.

 # WORKFLOWS